Required Documents for Commercial sUAS Operations

 Note on Operating Multiple Drones Simultaneously:

 Under Part 107, the remote pilot-in-command (PIC) is responsible for the safe operation of each drone.
 Each drone must have a designated PIC.
-In other words, one pilot cannot be the PIC for more than one drone at a time unless you can demonstrate you are able to maintain visual line of sight (VLOS) with all drones and maintain safe control of each.
+In other words, one pilot cannot be the PIC for more than one drone at a time.

 In certain cases, you can request a waiver from the FAA to allow the operation of multiple drones by a single pilot or remote PIC, but this is not standard practice and would require you to prove that you have adequate safety protocols and can maintain control of all drones.
 The FAA has granted waivers for things like coordinated drone fleets (e.g., for filming, surveying, or other specialized tasks), but these are specific and require additional safety measures.